SARABI MAISHA MAGIC PLUS SEASON 1 EPISODE 70

 Durability and Longevity

-• Samsung Crystal UHD 4K Ultra: LCD panels are more durable, with no burn-in risk and better brightness retention (~40,000–100,000 hours), ideal for heavy use in Kenyan homes.
+• Samsung QN85A: QLEDs are more durable, with no burn-in risk and better long-term brightness retention, making them ideal for heavy use.

-Winner: Samsung Crystal UHD 4K Ultra for its durability and burn-in immunity.
+Winner: Samsung QN85A for its durability and burn-in immunity.

 The Winner

-The LG OLED evo C6 takes the crown for its unmatched picture quality, gaming prowess, and versatility, making it the better choice for Kenyan buyers seeking a premium TV experience in 2025.
-The Samsung Crystal UHD 4K Ultra is a strong alternative for budget shoppers or those prioritizing durability and affordability, but it lags significantly in performance.
-Choose based on your budget, room lighting, and viewing priorities in your Kenyan home.
+The LG OLED evo C4 takes the crown for its unmatched picture quality, gaming performance, and versatility, making it the better choice for most premium TV buyers in 2025.
+However, the Samsung QN85A is a strong contender for bright-room viewing, budget-conscious shoppers, or those prioritizing durability.
+Choose based on your viewing environment, budget, and usage to find the perfect TV.

-Samsung QLED Q70C vs. LG OLED evo G5: A Comparison for Kenyan Buyers
+Samsung QLED Q80B vs. LG OLED C3: A Comprehensive Comparison

 Understanding the Technologies: QLED vs. OLED